Everything on AODA Compliance

 Important 2021 update: companies are now mandated to comply with New Ontario Web Accessibility Standards by June 30th, 2021.

 AODA stands for the Accessibility for Ontarians with Disabilities Act.
 It was ratified in 2005 by provincial authorities to fix standards for accessibility to services in Ontario.

 In 2001, after years of lobbying by advocacy groups, the provincial government passed the Ontarians with Disabilities Act, which required workplaces and websites to remove barriers to participation by individuals with disabilities.
 It was a big step forward, but it was still very limited because it only applied to government ministries.
 It also didn’t have any enforcement guidelines, penalties, or compliance requirements, so it was clear that the law needed to be updated almost as soon as it was ratified.

 AODA is the follow-up to the Ontarians with Disabilities Act.
-It improved existing accessibility policy, laying out clear rules, deadlines, enforcement systems, and penalties, and an infrastructure that could keep accessibility policy up to date.
+It improved the existing accessibility policy, laying out clear rules, deadlines, enforcement systems, and penalties, and an infrastructure that could keep accessibility policy up to date.
 Among other things, AODA codified standards for web accessibility.

-What does AODA require?
+What does the AODA require?

 - Some online maps and complex diagrams.
-In those cases, website owners need to provide an accessible version upon request, but that version might be lower quality.
+In those cases, website owners need to provide an accessible version upon request, but that version might be of lower quality.